McDonald’s expands chicken sandwich lineup with new flavors

-McDonald’s is shaking up its chicken sandwich lineup with a name change and the debut of two new flavors slated to hit menus at participating restaurants nationwide on March 13.
+(KTLA) — McDonald’s is changing its chicken sandwich lineup with a name change and the debut of two new flavors slated to hit menus next week.

-The fast-food company announced that its famous chicken sandwich will now dawn the famous “Mc” prefix and will be known as the “McCrispy.”
+The fast-food company announced that its chicken sandwich will now have the famous “Mc” prefix and will now be known as the “McCrispy.”

 “Earning your ‘Mc’ is a true McDonald’s badge of honor,” a news release said.

-To commemorate the name change, McDonald’s also announced two new flavors, Bacon Ranch and Bacon Ranch Deluxe, that will be available for a limited time at participating restaurants beginning March 13.
+To commemorate the name change, McDonald’s also announced two new flavors — Bacon Ranch and Bacon Ranch Deluxe — that will be available for a limited time at participating restaurants nationwide beginning March 13.

 “Both sandwiches feature our signature chicken fillet topped with applewood smoked bacon plus a creamy new Ranch Sauce – made with buttermilk, dried herbs and spices – and served on a toasted potato roll,” a news release said.